How to Choose a Funeral Director: Why It Matters More Than You Think

 Transparent Pricing

-Since September 2021, all funeral directors in the UK have been legally required to display a standardised price list.
+Under rules introduced in September 2021 and fully in force across the UK, all funeral directors are legally required to display a standardised price list online and in their premises.
 A good funeral director will provide you with a detailed written estimate specific to your arrangements before you commit to anything.
 This estimate should clearly separate their own fees from disbursements (third-party costs like cremation fees and the officiant).

-For a full understanding of what funeral costs look like, see our guide to UK funeral costs.
+For a full understanding of what funeral costs look like in 2026, see our guide to UK funeral costs /funeral-cost-calculator/.

 Genuine Listening